MarouaneBouaricha/quantis/README.md

 # The Blockchain Quantis
-A basic peer-to-peer distributed ledger in the attemp of creating a blockchain from scratch.
+A basic peer-to-peer distributed ledger in the attempt of creating a blockchain from scratch.

 ## Installation
 ```shell